The Hidden Costs of Buying an Older Flat

 Physical state of the flat could require extensive renovation

-Many of the older flats show signs of their age, or are fitted with older fixtures, which means buyers could incur extra expenses to upkeep the flat and refresh it with modern features.
+As these older flats were developed a long time ago, they tend to show signs of their age, or are fitted with older fixtures.
+Money might have to be spent to upkeep the flat and refresh it with modern features.

 Of course, you could go for a newly renovated older flat – but they often come at a premium due to the renovation costs incurred by their previous owners.